LksWlprn/Opus-Magnum-Philosophicum/README.md

 There would no longer be separate perspectives for A and B because there never were separate subjects in the first place.
 If consciousness is based on a consensus mechanism and if there are still two subjects, this would mean that consensus between two brains is impossible.
 But as of now, there doesn't seem to be anything preventing consensus.

+William Hirstein has already written about a mindmelding proposal to unify the consciousnesses of two people.
+This will not remain a purely theoretical topic.

 Similarly, if we could switch off the corpus callosum, the two halves of the brain would suddenly experience the world independently.
 Using brain-machine interfaces, we could even create separate virtual realities for each hemisphere.
 The left brain might experience playing a game, while the right hemisphere might study for a test.
 After these experiences, the hemispheres can be reunited.
 Would this lead to two permanently separate subjects residing in the same brain, or would they simply reintegrate into the original subject, who now feels as though it experienced both gaming and studying?
 Isn't the latter far more likely, since it is already the status-quo?

+### Mindmelding

+Hirstein's proposal to achieve mindmelding revolves around a device connecting person A's prefrontal lobes to person B's posterior cortex using white matter fibers, which would connect person A's sense of self to person B's conscious thoughts and sensations:

+"Nature has provided the perfect structure to allow us to perform mindmelding thought experiments.
+The temporal and parietal lobes are extensively interconnected with the executive processes in the prefrontal lobes by several different white matter fiber tracts, called long association fibers (Schmahmann and Pandya, 2006 ).
+Filley ( 2001 , p.23) observes that these fibers “share the interesting feature that they all have one terminus in the frontal lobe.
+No other lobe of the brain enjoys such rich connectivity.
+The white matter is therefore structurally organized to facilitate frontal lobe interaction with all other regions of the cerebrum.”

+Hirstein belives these fibers to play an important role in conscious qualia experience:

+"One piece of evidence that these fiber bundles have important connections to consciousness is that damage to them has immediate effects on the patient’s consciousness.
+The fasciculi are abnormal in schizophrenics who experience auditory hallucinations (Friston, 1998 ).
+According to Kier et al. ( 2004 ), the uncinate fasciculus and the inferior occipitofrontal fasciculus play a role in producing hallucinations when their connected areas are damaged.
+In their 2004 article entitled, “Pathways that make voices,” Hubl and her colleagues found that schizophrenics who experienced auditory hallucinations had marked differences in their association fibers (in the arcuate fasciculus, connecting the temporal and prefrontal lobes), which led to “disrupted frontotemporal processing” (2004, p.666).
+Friston ( 1998 , p.122) similarly notes that the schizophrenic brain shows an absence of positive correlations between prefrontal and superior temporal regions that he traces to abnormal glutamate transmission, which “is the mainstay for the excitatory cortico-cortical interactions that integrate different brain areas.”
+ Recall that Crick and Koch used the analogy that the front of the brain is looking at the back of the brain.
+Apparently the fasciculi are the means by which they do this, as well as the means through which they influence processing in the temporal and parietal lobes.
+Crick and Koch speculate that what they call the neural correlate of consciousness is “expressed by only a small set of neurons, in particular those that project from the back of the cortex to those parts of the front of the cortex that are not purely motor and that receive feedback from there” (2003, p.124).
+More specifically, Koch ( 2004 ) says that some projection neurons from inferior temporal areas to the principal sulcus in the dorsolateral prefrontal cortex may form part of neural correlate of (subject) consciousness."

+This would, according to Hirstein, allow one person to experience the other person's consciousness:

+"There are certain patterns of activity moving along the fiber bundles.
+We attach the fiber bundle from the brain of the bearer of the qualia (below) to the right places in the brain of the sharer (above).
+The owner of the brain on top can experience the conscious representations of the owner of the brain on the bottom.
+What the person on top experiences cannot be his own conscious perceptual representations, which reside in his temporal and parietal lobes, since the connections to those are broken."

 ### Nick Bostrom's Counter-Arguments